jyudt/SyngentaShipmentLookup/README.md

   5. Run the project with:
 `react-native start` followed by `react-native run-android` or `react-native run-ios`, or open `syngentaNative.xcodeproj` to run ios
+## Notes
+Remember to remove environments.js before pushing to anything public.
+Problems with the image:  If it is anchored at the top outside of the tet view, shorter devices will scroll the text input over it.
+However, on taller devices, anchoring the image to the text input view leaves a lot of ugly space above it.
+Ideas would be greatly appreciated.